nwjs/chromium.src/android_webview/docs/commandline-flags.md

 Some interesting flags and Features:

- * `--show-composited-layer-borders`: highlight rendering layers, which is useful for identifying which content in the app is rendered by a WebView.
+ * `--highlight-all-webviews`: highlight the entire contents of all WebViews, to quickly identify which app content is rendered by a WebView vs. native Views.
+ * `--show-composited-layer-borders`: highlight rendering layers, to identify possible graphics issues.
  * `--force-enable-metrics-reporting`: enable UMA metrics reporting (does not override app opt-out)
  * `--finch-seed-expiration-age=0 --finch-seed-min-update-period=0 --finch-seed-min-download-period=0 --finch-seed-ignore-pending-download`: always request a new finch seed when an app starts